 Confusion can arise, for example, in a daily diary, where on each page you show the first and last days of the current week with the tokens [1Week] [1w] [1d] [1mmm] – [7d] [7mmm].
 Q++Studio will think you have a 7 days on 2 pages diary (ie a weekly) even though you have a day on the left page and a day on the right page.
 By placing a [1*] token on the left page and a [2*] token on the right page, you tell Q++Studio unambiguously that DayValue 1 is on the left page and DayValue 2 on the right page.

-Although Q++Studio is able to selectively delete objects that are grouped, when the grouping is nested (ie. a set of grouped objects is grouped with another set of grouped objects), then QuarkXPress can get confused, generating strange messages during token replacement, or even causing QuarkXPress to crash, during diary generation.
+Although Q++Studio is able to selectively delete objects that are grouped, when the grouping is nested (ie. a set of grouped objects is grouped with another set of grouped objects), then QuarkXPress or InDesign can get confused, generating strange messages during token replacement, or even causing QuarkXPress or InDesign to crash, during diary generation.